PSU-ICDS/containers/README.md

 * RStudio Base
 * Selenium

+## Dockerfiles

+A collection of Dockerfiles that I have written to serve as the base for some of my Singularity containers (primarily R).
+I use Docker sometimes for container builds because I think the build process is better.
+I also like to have the ability to create sandboxes with Docker containers.
+That being said, the list of available Dockerfiles is as follows:

+* r-base-roar-3.6.3
+* r-base-roar-4.0.3
+* r-rstudio-roar-4.0.3

 ## Installers

 This is a collection of scripts that I send to users to help them locally install software that they need for their research.
 Generally, they are written in bash, but sometimes I may use python to help with file management.
 These installers have dependencies, but they are usually packaged within the tar file or downloaded from the internet.
 The list of available installers is as follows: